-‘One of the best things about Youth Theatre is the camaraderie that develops between all the age groups, parents, other adult helpers, teenagers and children, all working together for a common goal.
+“One of the things I love about Youth Theatre is the camaraderie that develops between all the age groups, parents, other adult helpers, teenagers and children, all working together for a common goal.
 Another is the love that is evident everywhere, supporting us all in everything we do with enthusiasm, flowing out to the audience in every performance, inspiring ourselves and those around us.
-Love underlies the fun in everything we do!’
+Love underlies the fun in everything we do!”

-Richard has been awarded a QSM in recognition of his contribution to theatre for youth and Osteopathy, and has over 20 years experience in the theatre.
-Richard is the leader in productions.
+Richard has been awarded a QSM in recognition of his contribution to theatre for youth and osteopathy, and has over 25 years experience in the theatre.

 What is Youth Theatre?

-In so doing, it encourages self-motivation and self-discipline, and inspires creativity among all those involved, so that they become excellent role models for their peers, while encouraging the development of leadership skills, through providing training in directing and the opportunity to either codirect or solo direct youth theatre productions.
+In doing so, it encourages self-motivation and discipline, and inspires creativity among all those involved, so that they become excellent role models for their peers, while encouraging the development of leadership skills, through providing training in directing and the opportunity to either codirect or solo direct youth theatre productions.

 What is the Youth Theatre Trust?